 Do we need to answer the question “What is a sport?” in order to address questions about which sports are better than others, or how to improve any given sport or spectator’s experience?

 I suspect not.
 But reflecting for a moment on the different fundamental features of various sports does help us to explain why some of them seem so much more compelling for spectators; and also how they could become even more compelling.
-(For example, it points to how they could be broadcast better, which I have discussed here for soccer, here for hockey, and here for curling.)
+(For example, this kind of reflection helps us think about how certain sports could be broadcast better, which I have discussed here for soccer, here for hockey, and here for curling.)

 Imagine you and I have different definitions of what a sport is.
 How do we test or prove which one is best?
 If we have different theories about whether it is raining or not, we can just look out the window to see who’s right.
 But if we have different definitions we usually end up having to hold these up against the way ordinary people speak.
 And it turns out that for lots of everyday words or concepts like “sports,” people speak in pretty loose ways.
-We talk about two dudes trying to pick up chicks in a bar a sport.
+We can talk about two dudes trying to pick up chicks in a bar as if it were a sport.
+(That’s why we call them “players” or “playas.”)
 Some loner standing knee-deep in a swamp shooting at ducks might be called a sport hunter.
 Some of the nerdiest kids in high school are mathletes: competitive puzzle solvers.

 Of course, one brash alternative is to say “ordinary language be damned: here is my definition of sport, and according to this definition lots of things people think are sports — like golf, and bowling, and luge, and the 100m dash — are not real sports!”
 The problem is, what argument can you give for your unique new definition if somebody doesn’t buy it?

 As I have hinted and argued throughout this blog, hidden in that attempt to define not-so-great sports out of existence (as sports, at any rate) are important intuitions about what makes some sports great.
 But these intuitions are best articulated and explained not by arguing about definitions, but by making a normative case for why the quality of that sporting or spectator experience is better or richer.
 Again, we don’t have a good name for this kind of normative argument.
-When we’re arguing for why some action or rule is better in life, we call it ethics.
+When we’re arguing in other realms of our lives for why some action or rule is better, we call this ethics.
 When arguing about why some work of art is better, we call it aesthetics.
-But we don’t have a respectable term for the kinds of topics in this blog, though they bear resemblance to both ethics and aesthetics.
+But we don’t have a respectable term for many of normative topics in this blog, though they bear resemblance to questions of both ethics and aesthetics.
 “Sportsthetics” sounds too much like protective equipment.

-Now I would contend that many of the least interesting sports — as sports, they might be interesting in other ways — are those that involve a particular physical skill that preceded its being considered a sport; and we start thinking of it as a sport merely because we have staged a competition between different people practicing this activity.
+Now I would contend that many of the least interesting sports — as sports, that is; they might be interesting in other ways — are those that involve a particular physical skill that preceded its being considered a sport.
+We start thinking of it as a sport merely because we have staged a competition between different people practicing this activity.
 Many of the classic racing/ throwing/ shooting sports have this form.
 Indeed, most Olympic sports are like that.
 We ran, swam, threw projectiles, lifted heavy stuff, rode horses, skied, shot arrows and fired weapons, rowed boats, and so on, long before we decided it would be cool to see who could do these things the best.

 “It’s athlete vs. clock or athlete vs. competitor’s score.
 The competitors take their turns, sequentially.
 They never face each other — I mean literally, face each other, the way a hockey forward and defenseman do, or the way two boxers or wrestlers or even tennis players do.
 That facing each other, that me trying to stop you and you trying to stop me, is what makes the great sports great.”